 Delta 8 (F)

-In order to validate his design, it was felt necessary to build a small flying demonstrator.
-This was initially called the Delta F but was renamed as the Delta 8 later.
+To validate his design, it was felt necessary to build a small flying demonstrator.
+This was initially called the Delta F but was renamed the Delta 8 later.
 For ease and quickness of construction, it was built of wood.
 It had accommodation for a pilot and single passenger behind the pilot, both accommodated in a central "pod" and was powered by two American Menasco C-4 Pirate engines, each of 128 horsepower.
 It had a fixed 3-point tailwheel undercarriage.
 The Delta 8 made its first flight on April 1939.
-Published details of the testing of this aircraft seemed to vindicated everything that had been hoped for in the design. apparently viceless flying characteristics, very slow landing speed and yet had a surprisingly high performance on its tiny engines.
+Published details of the testing of this aircraft seem to vindicate everything that had been hoped for in the design.
+It apparently had viceless flying characteristics, a slow landing speed and yet had a surprisingly high performance on its tiny engines.
 Most importantly it allowed a high payload to be carried for a low structural weight of the aircraft itself.
-With the name "St Francis" painted on the nose and registration G-AFPX, the aircraft was shown off at the Royal Aeronautical Society's garden party at Heathrow (then a tiny airfield) on 14th May 1939, piloted by A.N.
+With the name "St Francis" painted on the nose and registration G-AFPX, the aircraft was shown off at the Royal Aeronautical Society's garden party at Heathrow (then a tiny airfield) on Sunday 14th May 1939, piloted by A.N.
 Kingwill.

-You can see a video of the Delta 8 in flight on youtube.
+You can see a video of the Delta 8 in flight on youtube at

-The Delta 8 was designed as a demonstrator only, and was never intended to be put into production itself.
+The Delta 8 was designed only as a demonstrator and was never intended to be put into production itself.
 The view from the cockpit was obstructed by the two engines on either side and the positioning of the tail-wheel in the middle of the tailplane might have led to issues if a bumpy landing was made.
-But its remarkable performance on such small engine-power, along with its short-field performance certainly makes one speculate if a refined version with longer nose had been built that it might have made a very serviceable alternative to the Auster in the AOP role in the upcoming war.
+But its remarkable performance on such small engines, along with its short-field performance, certainly makes one speculate that if a refined version with a longer nose had been built that it might have made a very serviceable alternative to the Auster in the AOP role in the upcoming war.
 Perhaps a stretcher case could have been loaded through the rear of the pod for emergency evacuations.
 A sort of "mini" OV-10 Bronco.